RoanHennig/OnTimeAPI/readme.txt

-Starting up the project using Visual Studio:
+Starting up the project using Visual Studio:  (Recommended version - VS Community 2019)

 1. Open the project